Operation Brother Sam: American Summit discussions

-The paper stressed that its premature discovery would be politically damaging.
+The document stressed that its premature discovery would be politically harmful.
 Likewise, an open intervention followed by Goulart's victory against his opponents would be an embarrassment.
-The idea of a naval task force was not present at the beginning, but there was room for it in the possibility of "intervening with force only if there was Soviet or Cuban intervention," which could allude even to a ground operation.
+The idea of a naval task force was not present at this point, but the possibility of "intervening with force only if there was Soviet or Cuban intervention" could allude to such a task force or even to a ground operation.

-By mid-March 1964, the Embassy could see the worsening of the political crisis, the union of the military conspirators in the figure of general Castelo Branco, who could lead a coup d'état, and the adhesion of the State governors to the conspiracy.
-A meeting at the White House on March 20 and another at the Embassy shortly thereafter established sending an aircraft carrier and tankers to support the opposition.
-The former had the assumption that, even with Castelo Branco's supporters taking most of the country, there might be resistance in Rio Grande do Sul and Pernambuco, and a naval presence on the coast would be a show of force in favor of the rebels, "showing the flag".
+By mid-March 1964, the Embassy reported on the worsening political crisis, the unity of military conspirators under the figure of general Castelo Branco, who could lead a coup d'état, and the adhesion of State governors to the conspiracy.
+A meeting at the White House on March 20 and another at the Embassy shortly thereafter established that an aircraft carrier and tankers would be sent to support the opposition.
+The former had the assumption that, even with Castelo Branco's supporters taking most of the country, there might be resistance in Rio Grande do Sul and Pernambuco, and a naval presence on the coast, "showing the flag", would be a show of force in favor of the rebels.
 Lincoln Gordon later stated that one of the goals of the task force would be to evacuate American citizens on Brazilian territory.
 This is possible, but it is not mentioned in his correspondence with the Secretary of State in 1964.

 The idea was criticized by some experts at a meeting at the White House.
 For McGeorge Bundy, National Security Advisor, "the punishment doesn't seem to match the crime."
 General Andrew Goodpaster did not understand how the squad could help the oppositionists.
-Lincoln Gordon had to face opposition from his superiors to get his ideas across, standing out as the central figure in all the support to the Brazilian military conspirators.
+Lincoln Gordon had to face opposition from his superiors to get his ideas across, standing out as the central figure in the entire effort to support Brazilian military conspirators.

-The fuel supply would prevent Goulart supporters in Petrobras from cutting off supply.
-This concern had been transmitted to the Central Intelligence Agency (CIA) by the São Paulo businessman Alberto Byington.
+Fuel deliveries would prevent Goulart supporters in Petrobras from cutting off supply.
+This concern had been transmitted to the Central Intelligence Agency (CIA) by São Paulo businessman Alberto Byington.
 On the other hand, the December 1963 plan already mentioned fuel and stated that its provisions should be guaranteed, evidencing that the idea was not born at the last minute.
 In addition to fuel, there was concern about armaments.
-Gordon had already registered on Brazil's internal defense plan, of March 20, the poverty of equipment of the Brazilian security forces.
+Gordon had already registered on Brazil's internal defense plan, dated March 20, how Brazilian security forces were poorly equipped.